 Most affordable restaurants will be between $2.50-6USD a meal but nicer places reach closer to $10USD.
 Very popular tourist spots, such as Siem Reap’s Pub Street, will also have higher-than-average prices.

 For those of you craving a little slice of home, the good news is that western fast food is common across Cambodia, with fried chicken being one of the most popular!
 Because of the popularity of burgers, chicken and pizza, the prices are only a touch higher than eating local dishes.

 Tap water in Cambodia is not safe to drink.
 Heavy metals leech into the water through the ageing pipes which move water around the country.
 Rather than risk getting sick, you can purchase a bottle of water for around $1USD on average but the price will fluctuate depending on where you are.

-If you are keen to reduce your impact on the environment, rather than buying single-use plastic bottles, consider investing in a filtered water bottle.
-These make tap water safe to drink, stop you buying more plastic that only ends up in our oceans and will save you a ton of money over an extended trip.
+If you are keen to reduce your impact on the environment, consider investing in a filtered water bottle.
+These make tap water safe to drink and will save you a ton of money over an extended trip.
 Our favourite is the Grayl Geopress.

 Cost of Beer in Cambodia

 Thankfully, Cambodia is a country that knows how to do cheap booze.
 A large bottle of locally brewed beer from a shop is unlikely to cost you more than $1USD and from a bar, it may be as little as $3USD.

 Imported beers are around the same price, usually a touch more, but the bottles are less than half the size!
 If you can’t help but have the odd tipple when travelling, stick to the local stuff!